aaldifauzan/dataAnalysisLearning-MyEduSolve/README.md

 In this repository, you will find assignments and projects that I've worked on during the MSIB 5 Kampus Merdeka MyEduSolve.

 ## Contact
 > If you'd like to get in touch, you can reach me via [LinkedIn](www.linkedin.com/in/aldifauzan).
-Let's connect and discuss the fascinating world of Golang programming!
 > Thank you for visiting my repository!